 Lets see how to make a stem and leaf plot of the data.
 The easiest way is to use the command line.
-Switch to the command tab, and enter the command mpg
+Switch to the command tab, and enter the command mpg table(mpg)

 (Don't enter the ">", that is a prompt that appears if you do this at the R command line.)
 Entering involves typing it in, and clicking "evaluate".
 You may need to clear out the old command.
 If you previously typed in the mpg variable the values print out.
 Data sets are stored in variable names so that they can be referred to again and again.

-We want to make a stem-and-leaf diagram.
-The function stem() will do so.
-We simply need to enter into the command area.
+We want to make a summary of the data.
+A table is a familiar way to summarize data: We simply need to enter into the command area.